doctrine/doctrine-website/source/blog/2024-10-14-doctrine-core-team-meetup-2024.md

-This is a bigger internal change, and we hope that we thought of all the edge cases, but it might be possible that especially in combination with the Paginator abstraction and collection fetch joins, that there are some cases where this change could lead to breaks on upgrading to 2.20 from 2.19.
+This is a bigger internal change, and we hope that we thought of all the edge cases, but it might be possible that especially in combination with the Paginator abstraction and collection fetch joins, there are some cases where this change could lead to breaks on upgrading to 2.20 from 2.19.

 ## DQL: Nested DTOs and Named Arguments

-Starting with ORM 3.3 you can now create nested DTOs with the NEW syntax and furthermore, use a short named arguments syntax to populate the constructor of a DTO.
+Starting with ORM 3.3 you can now create nested DTOs with the `NEW` syntax and furthermore, use a short named arguments syntax to populate the constructor of a DTO.
 This feature was contributed by GitHub user [eltharin](https://github.com/eltharin) over the last few months and builds